adamkrone/window-pane/README.md

 **default:** false

-Whether or not to include navigation icons, used to jump directly to a specific "slide".
+Includes navigation icons, used to jump directly to a specific "slide".

 ###navIcon